samanthaming/samanthaming.com/articles/tidbits/77-html-kbd-tag.md

 }
 ```

-#### Auto Styling in GitHub Markdown
+## Auto Styling in GitHub Markdown

 But something interesting I discovered.
-If you use the standard `<kbd>` in GitHub's markdown.
+If you use the standard `<kbd>` in GitHub's Markdown.
 It looks very similar to the style I have in my code tidbit.
-This is great to add some pizzaz to your *README* files 💃 Another reason to use the correct HTML tags 😆
+This is great to add some pizzaz to your _README_ files 💃 Another reason to use the correct HTML tags 😆

 ## Use Case